xinyzhao/PRCAdminDistricts/README.md

 The data source from [Ministry of Civil Affairs of the People's Republic of China](http://www.mca.gov.cn/article/sj/xzqh)

-Copy and paste the code and name save in txt file to be used.
+Copy and paste the code/name save as txt file to be used.

 ## License